 Trump, top US lawmakers to huddle on border wall, government shutdown

-As a partial U.S. government shutdown hit the two-week mark, President Donald Trump and congressional leaders were scheduled on Friday to discuss ways to break an impasse pitting his demand for building a border wall against Democrats' call for alternative security measures.

-WASHINGTON: As a partial U.S. government shutdown hit the two-week mark, President Donald Trump and congressional leaders prepared to meet on Friday over ways to break an impasse pitting his demand for building a border wall against Democrats' call for alternative security measures.
+WASHINGTON: As a partial United States (US) government shutdown hit the two-week mark, President Donald Trump and congressional leaders prepared to meet on Friday (Jan 4) over ways to break an impasse pitting his demand for building a border wall against Democrats' call for alternative security measures.

 Such a wall, he has argued, is needed to stem the flow of illegal immigrants and drugs over the southwestern border.
 When he ran for president in 2016, he vowed Mexico would pay for the wall, which it has refused to do.